alidix/BrainPower-updated/README.md

 * Cards are in a random order
 * Cards will turn back over in a few seconds if they do not match
 * Player can only pick two cards at a time
+* you only have 20 seconds to play the game

 Check out the deployed live site: https://alidix.github.io/BrainPower-updated/